 - Save €26 billion a year

-A few years ago, the EU launched its eCall initiative, a pan-European, in-vehicle M2M (machine-to-machine) emergency call system designed to bring rapid assistance to drivers involved in collisions.
+A few years ago, the EU launched its eCall initiative, a pan-European, in-vehicle M2M (machine-to-machine) emergency call system designed to rapidly assist drivers involved in collisions.

-In the event of a serious road incident, an eCall-equipped car automatically dials 112 (the Europe-wide emergency number) and gives emergency operators information relating to the incident, including GPS coordinates, the time of the incident and the vehicle identification number.
+It gives emergency operators information about the incident, including GPS coordinates, the time of the incident, and the vehicle identification number.

-All new models of cars, as well as light commercial vehicles, in the European market, will come with the eCall system from 31 March 2018 onwards.
+All new models of cars and light commercial vehicles in the European market come with the eCall system from 31 March 2018 onwards.

 100% penetration should be achieved by 2035.